Frequently Asked Questions

 And the best part?
 R.E.A.L.® doesn’t only make discussion more equitable.
 Every single teacher who has used it also says it makes conversation more rigorous and easier to assess.

 Ideally, a team of three or more teachers.
-It’s great if it’s an entire grade-level and even better if the group includes an administrator.
+It’s great if it’s an entire grade-level and even better if the group includes a lead or coordinator.
 Why?
 Because once R.E.A.L.® gets into a school, people start talking about it.
 Thankfully, it’s usually “good press” but it’s definitely useful for administrators to have a baseline familiarity with the practice.

 Nope – though we wish it were!
 That said, it’s a system that approaches discussion differently.
 Using a combination of lived classroom experience and research about conversation in life beyond schools, we have reverse-engineered a system that develops shared language, solves for common pain points, and structures students for success.
 It doesn’t promise perfect discussions, but the R.E.A.L.® approach of Discussion as a Discipline does guarantee depth and growth.